-1955 Ford T-Bird wins the 2012 Ridler Award at Detroit Autorama
+Good Looking Ford T-Bird That Won The 2012 Ridler Award at Detroit Autorama

 For sure, the winner of the 2012 Ridler Award, Dwayne Pearce of Tyler, Texas will remember this night at the Detroit Autorama for a mighty long time.
 And those who even made the Pirelli Great 8 will also remember it, and will forever be a member of that limited alumni.